mdn/content/files/en-us/web/api/window/open/index.md

 > In modern browsers (Firefox 76 or newer, Google Chrome, Safari, Chromium Edge), the
 > following features are just a condition for whether to open a popup or not.
 See the [popup condition](#popup_condition) section.

-The following features control the visibility of each UI parts, these features can also be set to `yes` or `1`, or just be present to be on.
-Set them to `no` or `0`, or in most cases just omit them, to be off.
+The following features control the visibility of each UI part.
+To enable them, either specify them with no value at all, or else set them to `yes` or `1`.
+To disable them, either omit them, or else set them to `no` or `0`.

 - `menubar`